UNM-CARC/QuickBytes/alphafold.md

 ## Output ##
 After a successful job, you will notice multiple output files.
 They will be placed in the `./alphafold_output-<Timestamp>/input/*` Where you will have the resulting .pdb, .pkl, and .json files.

-### Viewing output files ###
-If you'd like to visualize the output files from your successful run, you can do so using Secure Copy Protocol (SCP) which is a way of copying files over SSH.
-First, type `exit` so that you log out of the CARC cluster you are currently on.
-You should now still be in your terminal, but on your local computer. then type

-    scp <unm username>@<cluster>.alliance.unm.edu:~/alphafold/alphafold_output-<timestamp>/input/<file> .

-for example, copying my ranked_0 file from my last run would use the command

-    scp rdscher@hopper.alliance.unm.edu:~/alphafold/alphafold_output-2023_09_11_7_29/input/ranked_0.pdb .

 Now that it is on your local computer, you can now view this file on your computer if you have the proper software to view a pdb file.